 Fields of Research

-Ground control, mine support and rock property determination testing; health and safety in underground mines; numerical modeling, geodynamical monitoring and analysis; geoinstrumentation development; mining diesel engine certification to Canadian Standard Association (CSA) and Mine Safety and Health Administration (MSHA) standards; diesel emissions measurement and control research.
+Ground control, underground mine ground support and rock property determination testing; health and safety in underground mines; geodynamical monitoring and analysis; geoinstrumentation development; mining diesel engine certification to Canadian Standard Association (CSA) and Mine Safety and Health Administration (MSHA) standards; diesel emissions measurement and control research.

 Contact